solui/solui/packages/docs/Publishing/ShareAndEmbedding/README.md

 ## Customize styling

-The default colour scheme for the UI components can be customized on a per-embedded-instance basis.
+The default colour scheme for the Dapp components can be customized on a per-embedded-instance basis.
 For example, to replace the default gradient background with a plain `black` colour, append `&layoutBgColor=black` to the view URL:

 ```
 https://gateway.temporal.cloud/ipns/ui.solui.dev/#l=QmV8HMoH7FGgNdd6oysVfxNyVU6fgtKXQLffgWTohfmLyY&layoutBgColor=black